Shesh7/PD_Lifetime_Predictor/README.md

 1. **Navigate to Calculator**: Use the sidebar to select "Calculator"
 2. **Enter Parameters**: Fill in the input fields with your motor specifications
-3. **Click Calculate**: Press the "🚀 Calculate Partial Discharge" button
+3. **Click Calculate**: Press the "🚀 Calculate Motor Parameters" button
-4. **Review Results**: Check the calculated PD value and severity level
+4. **Review Results**: Check the calculated values and visualizations
-5. **Interpret Charts**: Use the interactive gauge chart for visual assessment
+5. **Explore Charts**: Use the interactive charts for visual assessment
-6. **Follow Recommendations**: Read the severity-based recommendations
+6. **View Details**: Check the detailed breakdown and formulas

 ## 🔧 Technical Details